g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

 ----------------------------------

 Transformations in 3D are essential for the easy placement of solids in a CSG tree or LV placement.
-There is not a specific transformation classes like in Geant4, matrices and vectors used for placements are typically Numpy arrays or matrices.
+There is not a specific transformation class like in Geant4.
+The matrices and vectors used for placements are here typically Numpy arrays or matrices.

 Geant4 has two possible constructors for a physical volume.
 These provide active and passive transformations.
 In pyg4ometry, only one is provided.

-The transform in a physical volume first translates the placed logical volume with respect to the mother logical, then rotates it.
+* The transform in a physical volume first translates the placed logical volume with respect to the mother logical, then rotates it.

 The physical volume class is documented here: :ref:`g4-module`, but an example is shown here.